-The Laws of Karma can viewed as the Buddhist and Hindu version of the Golden Rule, which is basically that you should do unto others as you would have them do unto you.
-This Golden Rule is stated by practically every religion in the world, as it teaches us that we are responsible for our actions.
+The Laws of Karma can be viewed as the Buddhist and Hindu version of the Golden Rule, which is basically that you should do unto others as you would have them do unto you.
+The universal laws of Karma have always held a special and important place, when it comes to developing self-awareness, wisdom, and enlightenment.

 It exists without favorite ones, without cursed ones; there are only the divine beings manifested by the Creator, and all of these beings are loved and cared for equally, deeply, and completely.

-For example, whatever you bring hate to, is what you reincarnate to, so that you might have the opportunity to achieve balance.
-Because you can only truly understand a thing when you become that thing; ceasing judgement and the harboring of unrealistic expectations.
+For example, whatever you bring hate to, is what you reincarnate to so that you might have the opportunity to achieve balance.
+Because you can only truly understand a thing when you become that thing; ceasing judgment and harboring unrealistic expectations.